Pesonet1/qgis_plugin_base/README.md

 ### Plugin Reloader

-Plugin reloader enables reloading (compiling) project code after code changes.
+Plugin reloader (QGIS Plugin) enables reloading (compiling) project code after code changes.
 It can be downloaded for QGIS plugins.
 Hot key for using it is `CTRL + F5`.

 ### Linting (vscode)